 2001 Trebbiano d’Abruzzo, Valentini, Abruzzo, Italy, Abruzzo, Italy

 Edoardo Valentini was known locally as the Lord of the Vines, and well, this wine is Lord of the Wines.
 Here we have the Scythian that is wearing the crown: The King.
 It is deeply unique and once again from extreme viticulture: mountains.
 Trebbiano (aka Ugni Blanc, one of the basic wines used to produce Cognac and Armagnac) is also the most planted in Italy, and - let’s face it - can produce dull, characterless wine.
-Here, however, it produces some of the finest white wine of the world.
+Here, however, it produces some of the finest white wines of the world.
 This wine embodies what it means to be profound.
 It made the hairs on the back of my neck stand up.
-It is a true Scythian and fiercely comfortable in its own skin.

 Abe, “It mesmerized all of us.
 The instance of completely shattering the typicity of the region, and establishing a towering classicism at once.”